top of page

 Summary

-Effective pain management in hEDS requires a personalized, multidisciplinary approach.
-Core treatments include physical and occupational therapy, joint bracing, medications for nerve and muscle pain, and psychological support.
-Complementary therapies, such as dry needling, massage, and low-dose naltrexone, may also offer relief.
-While surgery is sometimes considered for joint instability, it is used cautiously.
-Experimental treatments like prolotherapy and novel pain medications are under investigation but lack strong evidence in hEDS.
-Because pain in hEDS is complex and multifactorial, care must be holistic, flexible, and patient-centered.
+Effective management requires a personalized and multidisciplinary approach.
+Core treatments include physical and occupational therapy, joint bracing and assistive devices, and medications for nerve and muscle pain.
+Psychological support and behavioral therapies help address the emotional and neurological aspects of pain, while complementary and integrative options such as massage, acupuncture, and low-dose naltrexone may provide additional relief.
+Surgery is considered cautiously, and experimental therapies are under investigation but not yet well established in hEDS.
+Because pain in hEDS is complex and multifactorial, care must be holistic, flexible, and centered on the individual, with the goal of reducing pain, improving function, and supporting quality of life.

 Low-Dose Naltrexone (LDN)